 - Any burn to the eye requires immediate emergency help.

-- Run cool water on burned area for 5 - 10 minutes, or cover the area with a cool compress then carefully remove clothing that is not stuck to the skin.
+- Run cool water on burned area for 5 to 10 minutes, and cleanse with mild soap.
+You may also cover the area with a cool compress, then carefully remove clothing that is not stuck to the skin.